 Understanding Humor: The Power of Bond

 There are some types of humor that – if they’re going to work – depend upon the person telling the joke having a common experience or worldview with the person hearing the joke.
-This shared set of experiences or perspective provides a type of bond which makes it more likely that the two of you will find the same sort of thing funny.
+This shared set of experiences or perspectives provides a type of bond that makes it more likely that the two of you will find the same sort of thing funny.

 Other people who don’t have the same experiences or worldview as...